-not include Peshmarga forces as they are not parts of the ministry but parts of the Iraqi defense system.
+not include Peshmarga forces as they are not parts of the ministry but parts of the Iragi defense system.

-provide Kurdistan Peshmarga forces with weapons is to buy weapons from the 17% budget allocated for Kurdistan from Iraqi budget, nothing has been given to us as of yet, Mustafa noted.
+Τo provide Kurdistan Peshmarga forces with weapons is to buy weapons from the 17% budget allocated for Kurdistan from Iragi national budget, but nothing has been given to us as of yet, Mustafa noted.